Angry Ukraine fans deluge FIFA's Facebook page with posts

 Croatia face England in the World Cup semi-finals in Moscow on Wednesday.

-Reporting by Maria Tsvetkova in Moscow and Natalia Zinets in Kiev; Editing by Catherine Evans
+Reporting by Maria Tsvetkova in Moscow and Natalia Zinets and Margaryta Chornokondratenko in Kiev; Editing by Catherine Evans/Mark Heinrich